Sparky

 Prices vary by city and by property type within each city.

 At the city level, Sydney is the baseline at $1,500–$4,500 per job.
 Melbourne and Brisbane track close to Sydney.
-Perth and Adelaide typically run 10 to 15% above Sydney due to smaller contractor pools and higher material logistics costs.
-Brisbane's outdoor living culture drives high demand, while its subtropical weather requires higher-rated weatherproofing on all exposed fittings.
+Perth and Adelaide typically run 10–15% above Sydney due to smaller contractor pools and higher material logistics costs.
+Brisbane's outdoor living culture drives high demand year-round, while its subtropical weather requires IP66-rated weatherproofing on all exposed fittings.

 Within any city, the primary variable is cable run distance.
 Compact inner-city blocks (Newtown in Sydney, Fitzroy in Melbourne) constrain routing options but keep distances short.
-Perth's larger suburban blocks of 600 to 800 square metres often mean 25 to 35-metre underground runs to back sheds, pushing costs higher.
+Perth's larger suburban blocks of 600–800 square metres often mean 25–35 metre underground runs to back sheds, pushing costs higher.
 Soil type matters too: sandy coastal soil trenches easily, while limestone in Perth's northern suburbs or clay in Melbourne's east requires more labour.
 Properties with existing nearby power (a GPO or light on the other side of the target wall) save substantially on cable and labour compared to new runs from the switchboard.

 How We Calculate

 Estimates are based on current licensed Electrician rates, adjusted for regional labour markets and typical property types.
 All prices include GST.
 We factor in standard cable runs, weatherproof fittings, circuit protection, and typical job complexity.
-Switchboard upgrades, landscaping reinstatement, or pool zone compliance are excluded and would be quoted separately by your Electrician.
+Switchboard upgrades, landscaping reinstatement, pool zone compliance, or shed sub-board installations are excluded and would be quoted separately by your Electrician.

 Know what you need?